nodamushi/Udon/README.md

 - [日本語(Japanese)](./README.ja.md)

-**Udon** is a VSCode plugin that saves images from the clipboard to a file and automatically inserts them into your editor.
+**Udon**🍜 is a VSCode plugin that saves images from the clipboard to a file and automatically inserts them into your editor.

----

-## Recommendations

-This plugin was created for personal use only.
-Please consider using [Paste Image](https://marketplace.visualstudio.com/items?itemName=mushan.vscode-paste-image) instead.

 ---